- Application opens: 9/1/2017

 - Identify one or two potential advisors from the School of Nursing Ph.D. faculty who may be a good match for your research interests, and provide a rationale for your choice.

 - Test score report: TOEFL/IELTS score report only required of international and non-native English speaking applicants without a U.S. degree.
-Refer to the admission requirements for details.
+Refer to the other information section of the Ph.D. program overview on the VCU Bulletin website.

 - License: A copy of your unrestricted, unexpired RN license.
 This may be a screenshot from the Board of Nursing’s website.
 If you are in the process of completing your RN program, upload a document that provides the date you anticipate becoming licensed.
 You must be licensed as a RN to be eligible to enroll in the VCU School of Nursing.